davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/new-jersey/new-jersey.md

   - New York
   - Pennsylvania
-down the atlantic coast: Delaware
+down the atlantic coast: Delaware state of:
-type: state
+  - Mid-Atlantic
+  - Northeastern United States
+  - United States
 up the atlantic coast: New York
 tags:
   - state
-  - Mid-Atlantic
-  - Northeastern United States
-  - United States
 ---